 If you have read this far, thank you!
-The fact that you have read 11 pages of syllabus material shows me that you care about this class and want to succeed.
-History suggests that only about half the students even bother to read the syllabus, so I want to give you a small token of my appreciation for being in that half.
-Accordingly, I have set up a web page that will award you one extra credit point just for typing in your name, if you do so before Friday, January 18.
+The fact that you have read 12 pages of syllabus material shows that you care about this class and want to succeed.
+History suggests that only about half the students even bother to read the entire syllabus, so I want to give you a small token of my appreciation for being in that half.
+Accordingly, I have set up a web page that will award you one extra credit point just for typing in your name, if you do so by Friday, January 17, 2014.
 Thanks!
-To get your point, go to: https://mccombs.qualtrics.com/SE/?SID=SV\73QIFwRrnhJk9iR.
-The remainder of this syllabus contains the class schedule and suggested homework problems.
+To get your point, go to: https://mccombs.qualtrics.com/SE/?SID=SV_4O27axbwJAHrbP7.
+The remainder of this syllabus contains the class schedule and assigned homework problems.